waimea-jrwilliams/level2-programming-assesment/README.md

 ## Project Description

-Old gold is a game with two players, its played on a one-dimensional grid with coins, where the aim is to win by being the player who removes the gold coin.
+Roller dice is a two player game where there is one dice and both players take turns to roll the dice and at the end of all the rounds the player with the most points wins